dmd-program/dmd-300-master/design-project-2/project-2-project-description.md

 ## Resources

-🗓️ *As of August 2024 \(New tools or updates may be available\)*
+🗓️ *As of March 2025 \(New tools or updates may be available\)*

 Any text, images, or media you put into these tools may be used to train and improve AI programs.
 For that reason do not share overly private information or media; if you have concerns, contact your instructor.

 ### Text

-**Premium Choice:** [ChatGPT-4](https://openai.com/blog/chatgpt/): A paid upgrade on the free model, and you can use plugins to let it browse the web, execute code, and interact with third party APIs.
+**Premium Choice \(tie\):**

-**Free Recommendations:**
+- [Claude](https://claude.ai/): Free or monthly fee for more usage and smarter responses.
+Does not use input data for training, and is often described as more creative than GPT but is very comparable.
+Can generate code "artifacts" \(websites or apps\) in the chat.

-- [ChatGPT](https://openai.com/blog/chatgpt/): Fast and easy to use, can generate code; cannot browse the web to find latest information.
+- [ChatGPT](https://openai.com/blog/chatgpt/): Free or monthly fee for more usage and smarter responses.
+Users must opt-out of having their data used for training.
+Can browse the web, generate images, and connect with many third-party apps.

-- [Claude](https://claude.ai/): Competitive with GPT-4 and notable for having an insanely large context window, meaning you can paste in entire books for it to transform, summarize, or interact with.
-Maybe a bit more creative and thoughtful than ChatGPT, can generate but not run code, and a beautiful interface!
+**Other Recommendations:**

-- [Bard](https://bard.google.com/): Google's AI chatbot can run code and "see" images to analyze them.
+- [Gemini](https://gemini.google.com/app): Google's AI chatbot can run code and "see" images to analyze them.
-- [Google Docs](https://support.google.com/docs/answer/13951448?hl=en): You can generate and edit text directly in Google Docs.
-To request access, sign up for Google Workspace Labs at the link above.
+- [Google Docs](https://support.google.com/docs/answer/13951448?hl=en): You can generate and rewrite text directly in Google Docs.
 - [Lex](https://lex.page/): An AI-assisted text editor, if you prefer that to a chat interface.
 Write a document and let the AI continue your ideas, generate text, or develop notes into full text.

 **Example propmts**: